-The practice involved patients, the public, staff and external partners to support high-quality sustainable services
+The practice involved patients, the public, staff and external partners to support high-quality sustainable services.

-The practice used patient surveys, comment cards, verbal comments and social media to obtain staff and patients' views about the service.
+The practice used patient surveys, comment cards and verbal comments to obtain staff and patients' views about the service.
+There were no recent suggestions from patients or staff but one patient commented that they could not recommend the practice highly enough.

 Patients were encouraged to complete the NHS Friends and Family Test (FFT).
 This is a national programme to allow patients to provide feedback on NHS services they have used.
-Results from April 2018 showed there had been 116 responses.
-These resulted in the practice attaining a 100% score.
-77 of the respondents said they were extremely likely to recommend the practice whilst 39 were likely to recommend the practice to their family and friends.